 The Saab Board of Directors finds it important and in all shareholders’ interest that employees in the Group have a long-term interest in a good value development of the share in the Company.

 The long-term incentive programme enables present and future employees to become shareholders in Saab and includes a requirement of own investment in shares in Saab.
 The purpose of the programme is to stimulate employees to continued long-term commitment and continued good performance as well as to increase the Group’s attractiveness as an employer.

 The Annual General Meeting 2021 decided in accordance with the Board’s proposal of a long-term incentive program 2022 (“LTI 2022”), consisting of Share Matching Plan 2022, Performance Share Plan 2022 and Special Projects Incentive 2022.
-LTI 2022 is proposed to comprise a maximum of 1,370,000 shares of series B in Saab and to have corresponding terms and conditions as the Long-Term Incentive program adopted by the Annual General Meeting 2020.
+LTI 2022 comprises a maximum of 1,370,000 shares of series B in Saab and has corresponding terms and conditions as the Long-Term Incentive program adopted by the Annual General Meeting 2020.

 It is the intention of the Board of Directors to propose long-term incentive programmes also to future Annual General Meetings.

 - Compensation to Saab’s senior executives is indicated in Note 8 on page 115 in the Annual Report 2020 (PDF)

 The Board's proposal on a long-term incentive program 2017/2018 and acquisition and transfer of own sharesDownload PDF